kristianrafuse/Canadian-Tire-Clearance-Analysis/README.md

 ```

+Get the threshold html element and its value and use it to populate a table
 ```
-// Get the threshold html element and its value
       const thresholdSlider = document.getElementById('thresholdSlider');
       const thresholdValue = document.getElementById('thresholdValue');